- Home

 General retail industry statistics

-The retail industry is forecast to grow at a faster rate in 2022 compared to 2010 through 2019.
-Here are some retail statistics that show its growth trend:
+The retail industry is forecast to grow at a faster rate in this decade compared to 2010 through 2019.
+Looking at current retail stats can help us see how the industry will grow in the future.

-- The retail industry provided 52 million jobs in the U.S., making it the largest private-sector employer in the country.
+- The retail industry provides around 55 million jobs in the U.S., making it the largest private-sector employer in the country.

-- Total worldwide retail sales are estimated to reach $31.3 trillion by 2025.
+- Total worldwide retail sales are estimated to reach $32.4 trillion by the end of 2025.

 - 7% is how much retail sales grew on average from 2010 to 2019.